clorisczy/property/README.md

 The persistent noise, psychological distress, and health deterioration are direct results of the landlord’s negligence and the uninhabitable condition of the property.
 This is no longer a matter of minor inconvenience but a serious violation of my right to live in a safe, peaceful, and healthy environment."

 ### Tenant 2
+"I was already in poor health, and my friend was on her menstrual period, suffering from severe menstrual pain during her midterm exams.
+Despite this, I had to endure my own physical discomfort to handle matters that should have been completed by the landlord before our move-in.
+The landlord and their agent even claimed that they had inspected the unit before our arrival—yet the refrigerator was broken.
+How could they have failed to notice it?

+When the landlord arranged for someone to install the curtains, I had to coordinate the schedule with the technician.
+First, the technician required us to take photos of the windows.
+I had to walk from the basement to the fourth floor to take and send these photos.
+Then, the installer scheduled a time to come and measure, and finally another appointment was needed for the actual installation.
+While these tasks may seem simple, they were extremely difficult for me physically.
+Each time I had to open doors, I had to walk from the fourth floor down to the entrance and stand nearby to communicate with them.
+Every trip caused bleeding down my legs, leaving bloodstains on the stairs and floors.

+I wanted to see a doctor, but the number of unresolved issues left by the landlord forced me to address these matters first.
+Even so, the landlord did not reply to our messages.
+The landlord’s agent only responded to one or two issues and suggested I make phone calls to arrange solutions myself.
+We made numerous calls, many of which were ineffective.
+The management office refused to help us because the building was not yet ready for occupancy.
+Since the landlord chose to rent out the unit, all responsibility should lie with them, and the management office was unwilling to assist.

+The problems were urgent and numerous: no hot water, the heating system not working, the washing machine unable to dispense water, the refrigerator not cooling, missing keys, curtains, and shower curtains.
+Despite repeatedly messaging the landlord with no response, the agent only provided a phone number and told us to contact the technician ourselves.
+The technician responsible for adjusting the hot water could not come immediately, and a video call failed to resolve the issue.

+As a result, we were forced to live for several days without heating, hot water, or a functioning washing machine.
+Many problems had to be solved entirely on our own."

 > [Google Drive] (https://drive.google.com/drive/folders/11ddFauje98mpyTyEMnCXSu6wY28FkWrs, "Tenant 2: skin irritation and ulceration around the buttocks area")